Lonkero

-In Finland, lonkero refers to a ready mixed drink made from gin and, most commonly, grapefruit soda, although other long drink flavours include cranberry and lime.
+Lonkero (['loŋkero]) is a Finnish contortion of the long drink and it refers to a ready mixed drink made from gin and, most commonly, grapefruit soda, although other long drink flavours include cranberry, raspberry and lime.
 In Finland, lonkero is available in stores and restaurants, where it can be on draught, bottle or can.

 History

-In 1952, Finland was preparing to receive increased numbers of visitors connected to the 1952 Summer Olympics.
+In 1952, Finland was preparing to receive increased numbers of visitors connected to the Games of the XV Olympiad in Helsinki, the capital of Finland.
 As a compromise following the Finnish prohibition (1919–1932), the country was living with a strict state-controlled alcohol policy.
-In order to help vendors facing a wave of foreign customers, the state allowed some liberalization and Alkoholiliike, the national alcoholic beverage retailing monopoly, introduced two brands of pre-mixed, bottled, ready to drink long drinks.
+In order to help vendors facing a wave of foreign customers, the state allowed some liberalization; Oy Alkoholiliike Ab, the national alcoholic beverage retailing and manufacturing monopoly – whose retailing successor is nowadays Alko Inc – introduced two brands of pre-mixed, bottled, ready to drink long drinks.
 These were the Gin Long Drink (gin with grapefruit) and the Brandy Long Drink (brandy with Pommac), then co-manufactured with Hartwall.
 The latter product was discontinued in the 1970s, after which the term long drink became primarily associated with the gin-and-grapefruit beverage in Finland.

 Until Finland joined the European Union in 1995, the production of long drink was strictly controlled by the government.
 After joining the EU the government was no longer allowed to control the production, and this led to the birth of several long drink brands by different companies.
 Some experimented with using lemon, orange or other flavors instead of grapefruit.
 Others started manufacturing mild long drinks based on fermentation rather than on adding spirits.
-The same composition can be achieved by diluting a 10% cider into 5% with water and gin and grapefruit flavors, and the 4.7% product can be sold in grocery stores.
+The same composition can be achieved by diluting a 10% cider into 5% with water and gin and grapefruit flavors, and the 5.5% product can be sold in grocery stores.
 The 2000s saw the reintroduction of the brandy long drink, now manufactured by Laitilan Wirvoitusjuomatehdas.

+Since 2000

 In the Finnish state retail monopoly alcohol store Alko, since 2007 Hartwall Original Long Drink has been the most popular product sold by the store, outselling Koskenkorva, one of the oldest Finnish spirits.
 Fermented lonkero beverages are sold in ordinary grocery stores under various names like "gin lonkero" or "grapefruit lonkero".
 The original mixed gin beverages were only sold at Alko due to higher alcohol content (5.5% alc/vol) and the fact that only Alko was allowed to sell non-fermented alcohol until 2018 when the alcohol legislation was changed.

+Global marketing

-Long drinks in the Finnish style have been commercially produced and marketed in other nations, including the United States, China, Japan, and Taiwan.
+Long drinks in the Finnish style have been commercially produced and marketed in other nations, including Japan, China, Taiwan and the United States.
+There is also a company called Lonkero Drinks in Norwich, UK, whose long drinks are sold in Norwich, Edinburgh, Brighton and London.